 The Certificate in Fundraising Leadership is affiliated with the Master of Nonprofit Leadership program, and students completing the certificate program may apply 9 credits toward the masters degree.

 Students also receive the continuing education credits and preparation for the Association of Fundraising Professional’s widely-recognized Certified Fund Raising Executive (CFRE) credential.
-The Certificate in Fundraising Leadership consists of five required courses:
+The Certificate in Fundraising Leadership consists of four required courses:

 Fundraising is most effective when leaders foster and support a culture of philanthropy across an organization and its constituencies.
 Students will learn to analyze trends, assess opportunities, develop effective and ethical strategies, integrate fundraising into the larger strategic vision of the organization, and inspire others to action.